-Shelter in Place
+Shelter In Place

-Some emergencies may require you take shelter in your office.
-If you are notified to shelter-in-place or you find you cannot exit because of greater dangers outside the building:
+Some emergencies may require you take shelter in your office or classroom.
+If you are notified to shelter-in-place or find you cannot exit because of greater dangers outside the building:

-Move to an interior room or building space away from as many windows as possible.
-Do not use elevators.
-Bring everyone else into the room.
-If available, then take a radio or television with you to monitor the news.
-Shut and lock all windows and doors.
-Make a list of who is there and call University Police to report who is in the room with you.
-Keep calm and review evacuation procedures with staff members.
-If available, then check your CSU-CI email or web site regularly for messages giving you further instructions.
-Stay where you are until otherwise notified to move.
-Wait for a police officer or further directions.
-Follow instructions of emergency personnel.
-Do no leave your room until notified to do so by emergency personnel.
+- Move to an interior room or building space away from as many windows as possible.
+Do not use elevators. - Bring everyone else into the room.
+If available, then take a radio or television with you to monitor the news. - Shut and lock all windows and doors.
+If doors do lock, then use what you can in the room as a barricade. - Make a list of who is there and call UPD to report who is in the room with you. - Keep calm and review evacuation procedures with staff members.
+Pay attention to the CI Alert notification. - If available, check your CSUCI email or web site regularly for messages giving you further instructions. - Stay where you are until otherwise notified to move. - Wait for a police officer or further directions. - Follow instructions of emergency personnel. - Do no leave your room until notified to do so by emergency personnel.